Basic Algorithm Templates

 64

-int primes[N], cnt; // Stores all primes
+int primes[N], cnt; // Store all prime numbers

 {